 note: It's best not to attempt tick removal with your bare fingers as it will be difficult to get a firm hold of it to pull out in one piece... and if that doesn't happen it could make matters worse.
 It's best to use a dog tick removal tool like the Tick Twister or a pair of fine-tipped tweezers.
 Both are easier and safer ways to remove ticks from your dog.

 Most ticks are dark brown to black in color and get their nutrition by sucking blood from their hosts.
 They wait patiently on tall blades of grass and brush until an unsupecting host comes by (like your Miniature Schnauzer).
 Once it comes into contact with your dog, the tick crawls to a suitable area of the body and begins feeding.

-The picture above is an infected tick carrying the rickettsia rickettsii parasite which is the causative agent of Rocky Mounted Spotted Fever.
+Infected tick carrying the rickettsia rickettsii parasite; the causative agent of Rocky Mounted Spotted Fever.

 You can help prevent your Miniature Schnauzer from getting sick by checking your dog often for ticks.
 The most common place to find ticks on your dog is somewhere around the head area (face, ears, eyes, and neck) but they can attach anywhere on your dog's body, so check all over including in between pads, armpits, and around the tail.